PX4/PX4-user_guide/en/assembly/quick_start_cuav_v5_plus.md

 ## Spektrum Satellite Receivers

 The V5+ has a dedicated DSM cable.
-The Spektrum satellite receiver should be connected to the flight control DSM/SBUS/RSSI interface.
+If using a Spektrum satellite receiver, this should be connected to the flight controller DSM/SBUS/RSSI interface.

 ## Power